 Food shopping online can be a make-or-break point for anyone, let alone a university student that miraculously misplaced their maintenance loan while accumulating several Taco Bell boxes.
 Especially true during our third lockdown, we’ve come to see.
-So, we’ve put together a list of apps and offers that will get you free (or almost free) food right here in the UK:
+So we’ve listed how to get cheap or free food using apps in the UK.

 As we mentioned earlier, Taco Bell has become a staple of UK student diets.
 It will please some readers to know that if you get the Taco Bell mobile app using a friend’s invite code, you will receive a free Taco and 50 points.
 This is definitely one that shows how teamwork makes the dream work.